-As it turns out, United flight 667 was delayed leaving San Francisco.
+As it turns out, United Airlines flight 667 was delayed leaving San Francisco.
 Drake was visibly distraught.
-You can’t prepare for a moment like this, but now came the very real possibility that he wouldn’t have chance to see his mother before she passed away.
+You can’t prepare for a moment like this but now came the very real possibility that he wouldn’t have the chance to see his mother before she passed away.

 A flight attendant, Sofia Lares, tried to comfort him.
-“She said she would do everything she could and brought extra napkins for my tears,” Kerry says.
+“She said she would do everything she could and brought extra napkins for my tears,” Drake says.

-Another flight attendant, Lan Chung, asked Kerry flight number and relayed it to the captain.
+Another flight attendant, Lan Chung, asked for Drake’s flight number and relayed it to the captain.

-Flight 667 made up some time enroute to Houston, but not enough.
-By the time Drake’s plane landed, his connecting flight had left the gate.
+Flight 667 made up some time en route to Houston, but not enough.
+By the time Drake’s plane landed, his connecting United Airlines flight had left the gate.
 At least that’s what he thought.

 “As I was running up to the gate, the gate agent saw me coming and shouted, ‘Mr. Drake?
 We’ve been expecting you’,” he said.
 “That’s when I knew they had conspired to help me.
 She waved me onto the plane without looking at my boarding pass.”

-“Had I missed my flight to Lubbock, I would not have been able to tell my mom goodbye,” Drake said.
-“When she died, I realized I was wiping away my tears with the extra United napkins that Sofia had given me the day before.”
+“Had I missed my United Airlines flight to Lubbock, I would not have been able to tell my mom goodbye,” Drake said.
+“When she died, I realized I was wiping away my tears with the extra United Airlines napkins that Sofia had given me the day before.”